voqhai/recall-command-2/README.md

 ## Requirements

-- SketchUp 2021 or later (Ruby 2.7+)
+- SketchUp 2022 or later (Ruby 2.7+)
-- TracePoint `target:` — available from Ruby 2.6, shipped with SketchUp 2021
+- TracePoint `target:` — available from Ruby 2.6, shipped with SketchUp 2021 - Ruby 2.7

 ## Installation